z2-2z/biber/README.md

 - `attachment`: A list of files that shall be copied into the post directory under the webroot.
 Normally only referenced images are copied. __(optional)__

 ### Markdown Content
-After the metadata lines you can write markdown as you are used to do.
+After the metadata lines you can write markdown as you are used to.
 But note that the first markdown element must be a h1 heading (`#`).
 This will denote the title of the blog post, as displayed in the index.